Skip to content

 Editorial Policy

-Composition Forum is a peer-reviewed journal for scholars and teachers interested in the application of composition theory to the teaching of writing.
-The journal focuses on articles that explore the intersections of composition theory and pedagogy, including essays that examine specific pedagogical theories or describe classroom practices, methodology, and research.
-Also featured are articles on the application of interdisciplinary approaches to teaching writing, including issues of workplace, multiple, political, critical, and computer literacies; graduate and undergraduate education; literature and writing; and cultural studies.
+Composition Forum is a journal for scholars and teachers interested in the investigation of composition theory and its relation to the teaching of writing at the post-secondary level.
+The journal features articles that explore the intersections of composition theory and pedagogy, including essays that examine specific pedagogical theories or that examine how theory could or should inform classroom practices, methodology, and research into multiple literacies.
 Composition Forum also publishes articles that describe specific and innovative writing program practices and writing courses, reviews of relevant books in composition studies, and interviews with notable scholars and teachers who can address issues germane to our theoretical approach.

 Copyright & license

 Composition Forum is an open access journal.
+Contributors to Composition Forum are not charged for publication.
 Contributors retain the copyrights to their works, and readers are permitted to use them under the conditions of the Creative Commons Attribution-Share-Alike license.